jhwillia7/liri-node-app/README.md

 ## Commands to run LIRI
 Follow the format presented in these queries

-- node liri.js concert-this <band name here>
+- node liri.js concert-this "band name here"
-- node liri.js spotify-this-song 'song name here>
+- node liri.js spotify-this-song "song name here"
-- node liri.js movie-this <movie name here>
+- node liri.js movie-this "movie name here"
 - node liri.js do-what-it-says

 ## You can find an image of the output at the following link: